-North America is the largest source market for the cruise industry and for Viking.
-For the year ended December 31, 2023, 90.5% of our guests came from North America, with the remainder primarily coming from the United Kingdom, Australia and New Zealand.
+While North America is the largest source market for the cruise industry, generally about 50% of all cruisers globally are from markets outside of North America, according to the Cruise Lines International Association ("CLIA").
+In contrast, for the year ended December 31, 2023, 90.5% of our guests came from North America, with the remainder primarily coming from the United Kingdom, Australia and New Zealand.
 We believe there is significant unmet demand for our core products in the United Kingdom, Australia and New Zealand.
 We also believe there is an opportunity to source guests for our core products from other markets, such as India, Singapore and the Nordic countries.
 In order to provide a seamless experience for our guests, all of our onboard and onshore programming is offered in a singular language.
 For our core products, all programming is in English and for our China Outbound product, all programming is in Mandarin.